 Extended Home Health Care provides skilled nursing tasks to eligible participants who have maximized the amount of service available under the Medicaid State Plan.
-A nurse assessment, nursing care plan, and an order written by the participant's primary health care provider are required.
-The participant's person-centered service plan must address medical necessity.
+A nurse assessment, nursing care plan, and an order

 Extended Home Health Care service is available only to participants living with a primary caregiver.
 Primary caregiver is a responsible person providing continuous care and supervision to an eligible individual that prevents institutionalization.